[Translate to English:]

 Registration

-Please note that in the Summer Semester 2024, waiting list registration applies to this course.
+Please note that waiting list registration applies to this course.

 This means you first sign up for the waiting list within the registraton period specified in the course catalog.
 After that, you will be formally registered if you are a student nominated to study abroad at a WU partner university.
-If you participate(d) in a Short Program or internship abroad, please also sign up for the waiting list and send an e-mail to the course instructor to be assigned to the course.
+If you participate(d) in a Short Program or internship abroad, or online courses eligible for an experience abroad, please also sign up for the waiting list and send an e-mail to the course instructor to be assigned to the course.

 Places are limited, so make sure to look up the registration dates in advance and sign up as soon as possible.

-You should either attend a course that covers your host culture, or a general course (Cross-Cultural Competence with no pre-definded host cultures).
+You should either attend a course that covers your host culture, or a general course (Cross-Cultural Competence with no pre-definded host cultures) please also note the information above.
 Prior to registration you should be aware that continuing attendance is obligatory and that you should not sign up for the course if the class schedule is in conflict with your other classes and/or other obligations (e.g. work schedules).

 If you study Business Law (Wirtschaftsrecht), please contact the program coordinator in advance (see bottom of the page for contact details).